 Tewkesbury

 § This page gives an overview of the Tewkesbury local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Tewkesbury is a riverside town at the confluence of the Severn and Avon, famous for its medieval streets, half-timbered houses, and Tewkesbury Abbey with its Norman tower.
 The surrounding district includes villages, farmland, and floodplains shaped by the rivers.
 The landscape features meadows, canals, and historic battlefields, with the Cotswolds and Malvern Hills nearby.
 Tewkesbury’s riverside setting and historic core make it a district of both natural and cultural importance.

-The administrative boundary of Tewkesbury can be viewed on OpenStreetMap: District Boundary of Tewkesbury.
+The administrative boundary of Tewkesbury can also be viewed on OpenStreetMap: District Boundary of Tewkesbury.

 Key Facts about Tewkesbury